-11. LEASES
+9. LEASES

-The Company has 4 operating leases comprised of two vehicles, a copier, and office space.
-The vehicles and copier have a remaining lease term of less than 1 year and have fixed lease payments.
-The office space has a remaining lease term of 7 years and 8 months, includes a lease schedule reflecting increases each year and includes renewal options up to 10 years.
+The Company has 4 operating leases comprised of three vehicles, and office space.
+The vehicles have remaining lease terms of 2.75, 2.75 and 2.25 years with fixed lease payments.
+The office space has a remaining lease term of 6 years and 8 months, includes a lease schedule reflecting increases each year and includes renewal options up to 10 years.